ys-3dskit/3dskit-dlang/README.md

 The bindings in the `ys3ds` directory are released under the public domain by me.

-The ports of the D runtime libraries in `3ds-d-runtime` are licensed under Boost as noted there.
+The ports of the D runtime libraries in `3ds-d-runtime` are licensed under Boost as noted there, as is BTL.

-## other things

-The `ys3ds.utility` module contains various functions potentially useful to a Dlang 3DS homebrew developer.

-I suggest using the `automem` library for RAII smart pointers due to the restrictions of betterC mode.